Neighborhood Traffic Calming

 The Town Council adopted a policy to mitigate traffic and vehicle speeding issues in residential neighborhoods.
 Download the full description of the Town's Traffic Calming Program (PDF) for more details.

-Upcoming Neighborhood Traffic Calming Project for Consideration (Updated October 2020)
+Past Neighborhood Traffic Calming Project Consideration (Updated October 2020)

 - Shannon Road from Los Gatos Blvd. to Short Road

 What does “Traffic Calming” mean?

 Traffic Calming is a term commonly associated with physical features such as: speed humps, curb extensions (bulb-outs), and chicanes (added curves).
 They are installed on the road to reduce the speeds at which vehicles travel, to discourage through traffic, to improve traffic safety, and to improve comfort levels for all road users.

 Urban sprawl and automobile dependency have resulted in significant traffic growth throughout North America.
 These trends in automobile travel can place considerable strain on the roadway network’s ability to safely accommodate all users within the public right-of-way.
 In many cases, a lack of arterial road capacity will cause motorists to choose collectors and local roads to bypass a congested turning movement, intersection or corridor.
 This inappropriate use of neighborhood streets can have the following negative effects:

 - Arterial road congestion can cause motorists to look for parallel or alternative routes to reach their destinations.
 These parallel/alternative roads then begin to take on greater traffic volumes and function in ways that were not intended at the time of planning.
 For example, a local road or collector becomes a mid-block arterial bypass;